You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

 I cannot emphasize more on the #1 rule.
 Choosing the right occupation is a defining factor for your future wealth.

-So, my son, told me in the best way the teenagers express themselves: “I’d rather live on low compensation than do something I don’t like”.
+So, my son told me in the best way the teenagers express themselves: “I’d rather live on low compensation than do something I don’t like”.
 Smart fellow, isn’t he?

 My response was simple.
-I told him that when he will have the family, he will work for the salary full time, and then, after work, deliver pizza until midnight just to get few extra bucks.
+I told him that when he will have the family, he will work for the salary full time, and then, after work, deliver pizza until midnight just to get a few extra bucks.

 2. Live well below your means.

 When you have a tight budget in the first years of your working age, you get used to spending less and buying only must-have items; do smart shopping with the coupons and prepare the food at home instead of spending money in the restaurants or eateries daily.